lessfish/leetcode/README.md

-> I decide to add solutions **with simple explaination** to each problem I have solved, to practise my written English, as well as recording something. —— Mar 31.
+> I decide to add solutions **WITH SIMPLE EXPLAINATION** to each problem I have solved, to practise my written English, as well as recording something for you and myself. —— Mar 31.
 2016

 # :pencil2: Leetcode Solutions with JavaScript